 GM: The corpse continues to bleed from its neck.

 “Madam Bale,” says the woman.

 Her eye rests upon the heart-shaped box in Em’s hand.

-Lord Savoy smiles at the same space in the air where Bale is staring.
+Lord Savoy smiles at the space in the air where Bale stares.

 “Mr. Delacroix!
 I think I’ve heard your name somewhere before, if memory serves.
 Where might that have been, Nat?”

 “The first man executed by the state of Louisiana in some years, sir,” answers the glasses-wearing woman, who by process of elimination must be Preston.

 Emmett: At last, his reputation precedes him.
 Famous, just like he’s always wanted.
 Goes to show, dreams do come true.

 “Lord Savoy,” he says.
 “From one dead man to another, your hospitality is a rare thing on this side of the grave.
 I’m grateful.
 I lived near here, you know.
 Right on Royal.
 The Quarter’s a good place for swindling.”
 He glances at the corpses stacked like pizza boxes.
 “I suppose it’s a good place to hunt, too.”

 He glances at Bale.
 “Thanks for the translation, madam.
 I’m sure it’ll sound sweeter in your voice than mine.”